cptq/SignNet-BasisNet/README.md

 ### Experiments

+`Alchemy` contains the experiments for graph-level regression on Alchemy.

 `GraphPrediction` contains the experiments for graph-level regression on ZINC.

 `LearningFilters` contains the spectral graph convolution experiments.

-The intrinsic neural fields experiments use private code from the authors of the [original paper](https://arxiv.org/abs/2203.07967).
+The intrinsic neural fields experiments use private code from the authors of the [original paper](https://arxiv.org/abs/2203.07967), so we do not yet publically release the SignNet codes for these.

+### Implementations

+PyTorch Geometric SignNet for graph prediction: in `Alchemy`.

+DGL SignNet for graph prediction: in `GraphPrediction`.

+BasisNet for single graphs: in `LearningFilters`.

 <img src="LPE_symmetries.png" width=50%>